More Than Just Unlocking Doors

 In neighbourhoods like Cataraqui Woods, Kingscourt, or Rideau Heights, where you might casually meet a local agent at an open house or community event, this distinction is especially important.
 A friendly conversation can quickly cross into advice, which could make you a client without you even realizing it.

 When you work with a REALTOR®, it can feel like there is a form for everything.
-At times, the paperwork might seem excessive; but every document serves a purpose.
+The paperwork might seem excessive, but every document serves a purpose.
 These forms are not red tape; they are protections designed to keep the process fair, transparent, and safe for everyone involved.

-Your REALTOR® is required under the Real Estate Council of Ontario (RECO) Code of Ethics to make certain disclosures and obtain written consents at specific points in a transaction, ensuring that you have the information you need to make confident and informed decisions.
+Your REALTOR® is required under the Real Estate Council of Ontario (RECO) Code of Ethics to make certain disclosures and obtain written consents at specific points in a transaction, ensuring you have the information you need to make confident, informed decisions.

 Here are a few of the most common examples: